alakdam07/JSON_color_change/README.md

-# color change
-## Sorce: JSON file and fetching JSON file to HTML
+# Pure JavaScript, Html and fetch fetching JSON file to HTML

 ## When user click the button it change desktop color and print out name of the color.
 This file will work on text editor's live server.